 Why Outdoor Candles Are Having Their Moment

 Outdoor candles have officially entered their main character era.
 Think citronella that actually smells good, chic lantern clusters on patio steps, or minimalist ceramic candles lining your balcony railing.
-They’re not just functional — they’re part of the aesthetic.
+They're not just functional—they're part of the aesthetic.

 As more people create cozy outdoor spaces at home, candles have become the go-to for soft, natural lighting.
 But here's the thing: not all outdoor candles are created equal.
 Some are single-use, some leave behind messy wax residue, and others aren't built for the elements.

-That’s where smart design comes in — and why ReCandle Co.’s refillable candle system, with durable ceramic vessels and clean-burning soy wax refills, fits seamlessly into the trend (and your patio table).
+That's where smart design comes in—and why ReCandle Co.'s refillable candle system, with durable ceramic vessels and clean-burning soy wax refills, fits seamlessly into the trend (and your patio table).

 The Patio Candle Safety Playbook

-Before you light up your outdoor oasis, it’s worth brushing up on a few fire-safe best practices.
-These tips keep your space serene — and your candle burning the way it should.
+Before you light up your outdoor oasis, it's worth brushing up on a few fire-safe best practices.
+These tips keep your space serene—and your candle burning the way it should.

-a) Secure Placement & Containers
+Secure Placement and Containers

 First rule of patio candles: keep it sturdy.
 Choose holders that are:

-• Heat-safe (ceramic or glass is ideal — skip flimsy tin or plastic)
+• Heat-safe (ceramic or glass is ideal—skip flimsy tin or plastic)

 • Wind-shielding (like lanterns or hurricanes)